davidebbo/davidebbo.github.io/_posts/2014-03-05-WAWSDeploy.markdown

 - it's best used for simple sites that don't need any build steps (so not for ASP.NET MVC)
 - it's just a fun little tool I wrote on the side, and not a supported Microsoft thing
+- WebDeploy only works on Windows, so WAWSDeploy has the same limitation

 Let me know if this is useful, and feel free to send a PR if you find issues or want to improve it.